How to Learn Jazz Guitar – The Definitive Guide

 “If I can play jazz, I can play anything.”

 Which is a comment I commonly hear from guitarists inquiring about lessons.

-While there may be some truth to this, at least from a technical perspective, there’s a difference between learning how to play Jazz techniques and learning how to play like a Jazz musician.
+While there may be some truth to this, but there’s a difference between learning how to play jazz techniques and learning how to play like a jazz musician.